-A way to do this is to have your record sealed.
-This means that record will be confidential, and the public will not have access to it.
+Sealing means that the record will be confidential, and the public will not have access to it.
 However, certain governmental or related entities will have access to all of the information contained in the sealed record.
 Once your record is sealed, with very few exceptions, you can then legally deny or fail to acknowledge that the arrest ever happened.
-After your record has been sealed for a period of time you may be eligible to have it expunged.
+After your record has been sealed for some time you may be eligible to have it expunged.

 Remember, if you are adjudicated guilty in court, this means you can not have your record sealed or expunged.
 For this reason, it is always important to have an attorney with you when you are in court.
-Here at Gans Law, we have plenty of experience in sealing and expunging records and can help you with what can be a very complicated and important task.
+Here at Gans Law, we have plenty of experience in sealing and expungement of criminal records and can help you with what can be a very complicated and important task.

 Call us now for a free evaluation to determine whether you’re eligible for our sealing and expungement services.